hmrc/forex-rates-contract-tests/README.md

 # forex-rates-contract-tests
-API test suite for the `forex-rates` using ScalaTest and [play-ws](https://github.com/playframework/play-ws) client.
+API test suite for the `forex-rates` service using ScalaTest and [play-ws](https://github.com/playframework/play-ws) client.

 ## Running the tests